Ping LST vs SFT (What are the Differences?)

 Both models are made from high-quality materials.

-But the LST is made from a more premium grade of titanium, while the SFT is made from a lower grade of titanium.
+But the LST is made from a more premium grade of titanium, while the SFT is made from lower quality titanium.

 This difference in materials affects the weight and balance of the two models and contributes to the differences in performance and feel.